 Such standardized test methods are often developed for specific types of materials, end-uses or antimicrobial technologies; therefore choosing the correct test method is crucial.

-Carpet manufacturers looking to assess the antibacterial properties of their carpets should use quantitative test methods such as the AATCC Method 174, Part II or the ISO 20743 (JIS L 1902).
+Manufacturers looking to assess their antibacterial carpet should use quantitative test methods such as the AATCC Method 174, Part II or the ISO 20743 (JIS L 1902).
 To test antifungal performance of carpets, standardized fungal test methods such as the AATCC Method 174, Part III, AATCC Method 30, Part III or ASTM G21 are recommended.

-Companies offering hard surface flooring options should utilize bacterial test methods such as the ISO 22196 (JIS Z 2801).
-For sheet vinyl flooring, assessment against pink staining using the ASTM E1428 is recommended.
+Companies testing antibacterial flooring should utilize bacterial test methods such as the ISO 22196 (JIS Z 2801).
+For antimicrobial vinyl flooring, assessment against pink staining using the ASTM E1428 is recommended.
 Antifungal properties are typically assessed using the AATCC Method 30, Part III or the ASTM G21.

 For more information regarding the best test methods to use for your flooring product, contact us!

 The photos below are an example of the benefit of adding antimicrobial additives to carpet backing.
-Under the right conditions, mold and mildew can flourish by using the carpet latex as a favorite food source, especially when moisture become trapped underneath.
-Antimicrobials keep the area you do don’t see cleaner and help flooring products last longer.
+Under the right conditions, mold and mildew can flourish by using the carpet latex as a favorite food source, especially when moisture becomes trapped underneath.
+Antimicrobials keep the area you don’t see cleaner and helps flooring last longer.